sbu-test-lab/jtetris/README.md

 # JTetris: Java Tetris Game
 This repo contains implementation of a simple Tetris game with java language.
 Tetris is a tile-matching puzzle game originally designed and programmed by Alexey Pajitnov in the Soviet Union.
-The intention for this implementation is for educational purposes like design and implement a object oriented case study.
-Also this this implementation is based on formal requirements and specification, therefor it can be used for deriving specification based tests.
+The intention for this implementation is for educational purposes like design and implement a object oriented case study or deriving tests for an OOP program.
+Also design of classed are based on formal requirements and specification (you can find the whole case study in G Smith thesis titled Object-Z Specification language), therefor it can be used for deriving specification based tests.

 ## Tetris Specificatin
  The game is played by a single player on a computer screen.
 A typical snapshot is shown in the following figure.